Skip to main content

 Councillor Adam Hug has been a councillor for Westbourne ward since 2010.
 He has been Leader of the Labour Group since 2015 having previously served as Deputy Leader and Shadow Cabinet Member for Adult Social Care and Public Protection.

-Portfolios include: Corporate Strategy; Governance; Communications; Policy; Strategic Partnerships and People Services; strategic partnerships (LGA, GLA, London Councils).
+Portfolios include: Corporate Strategy; Governance; Communications; Policy; Strategic Partnerships and People Services; strategic partnerships (LGA, GLA, London Councils); Parliament Square.

-Deputy Leader and Cabinet Member for Communities, Children and Public Protection: Councillor Aicha Less
+Deputy Leader and Cabinet Member for Children and Public Protection: Councillor Aicha Less

 Image